PNNL-m-q/mza/README.md

 Once converted, MZA files can be easily accessed from any programming language and operating system using generic HDF5 libraries available (e.g., h5py and rhdf5).

 ### Input formats supported:
-* Agilent ion mobility '.d'
+* Agilent '.d' (with or without ion mobility)
-* Bruker ion mobility 'd'
+* Bruker ion mobility 'd' (improvements in progress, very slow currently)
 * Thermo '.raw'
 * mzML